Pushing Stock Updates to Shopify

 • This cannot be changed once set.
 If you have selected the wrong location or need to change it, please get in touch to discuss options.

-1. Scroll down until you see ENABLE STOCK PUSH FEATURE, and tick the box below.
+1. Scroll down until you see Turn on Stock Push, and tick the box below.

 Stock Pushes will only be sent automatically if Auto-Push is enabled (Business/Growth plans).
 Otherwise, you will push manually.

-To navigate to the stock push menu within Craftybase:
+To navigate to the Stock Push page in Craftybase:

 How to manually push a stock update to Shopify

-2. Locate the Draft Stock Push you want to send to Shopify
+2. Locate the Draft Stock Push you want to send to your Integration

-3. Confirm the stock quantity to update is correct
+3. Confirm the stock quantity shown is expected

-4. Click the Push button to push the stock level to your Shopify store.
+4. Click Push to send the updated stock level to your integration

-Auto-Push for Shopify is available on our Business and Growth plans.
+Auto-Push is available on our Business or Growth plans.

 Important things to note